“It’s more blessed to give than to receive.”

 However, we often miss the idea that handling our entire life; our struggles and challenges, all alone can be equally self-centered.
 Giving is only one side of the coin and it is one that cannot be fully realized without its partner, receiving.

 Of course it feels better to give than to receive.
 Giving implies having.
 Receiving implies needing.
 Giving can involve being in the power position while receiving often feels subordinate.

 The problem is one of dualism.
 We’ve taken a whole principle; “giving and receiving”, and broken it into opposing pieces.
 (We’re pretty fond of the polarizing dissection of life in our culture.)

 We’ve taken a spiritual principle; one about the relationship between and the benefits of both giving and receiving, and used it to support and egoistic stance of being in the more secure position.

 In order to truly be in relationship we must be able to give and receive, to make ourselves available to others and to allow others to give to us.
-To allow ourselves the respite of care.
-To allow ourselves to receive love.
+We need to allow ourselves the respite of care, to allow ourselves to receive love.

 May you find opportunities throughout the holiday season and in the coming year for both giving and receiving.
 May you find wholeness.